Calibrated Selective Classification: Experimental setup

 \subsection{Tasks}

 \newpar{CIFAR-10-C} The CIFAR-10 dataset~\cite{cifar} contains $32 \times 32 \times 3$ color images spanning 10 image categories.
-The dataset has 50,000 images for training and 10,000 for testing.
-We remove 5,000 images each from the training set to create separate validation and perturbation datasets for training $\tilde{g}$.
+The dataset has 50k images for training and 10k for testing.
+We remove 5k images each from the training set for validation and perturbation datasets for training $\tilde{g}$.
 Our perturbation family $\mathcal{T}$ is based on the AugMix framework of \citet{hendrycks2020augmix}, where various data augmentation operations (e.g., contrast, rotate, shear, etc) are randomly chained together with different mixture weights and intensities.
 Our base model $f$ is a WideResNet-40-2~\cite{zagoruyko2016residual}.
 The last layer features for deriving $\phi_{\mathrm{meta}}(x)$ are in $\mathbb{R}^{128}$.
-We temperature scale $f$ after training on clean validation data (we use the same underlying set of validation images for training both $f$ and $\tilde{g}$).\footnote{See Appendix~\ref{app:additional} for additional results for base models $f$ that are also exposed to AugMix perturbations during {training} and {temperature scaling}.} We evaluate on the CIFAR-10-C dataset~\cite{hendrycks2019robustness}, where CIFAR-10-C is a manually corrupted version of the original CIFAR-10 test set.
-CIFAR-10-C includes a total of 15 noise, blur, weather, and digital corruption types that are applied with 5 different intensity levels (to yield 50,000 images per corrupted test set split).
+We temperature scale $f$ after training on clean validation data (we use the same underlying set of validation images for training both $f$ and $\tilde{g}$).
+We evaluate on the CIFAR-10-C dataset~\cite{hendrycks2019robustness}, where CIFAR-10-C is a manually corrupted version of the original CIFAR-10 test set.
+CIFAR-10-C includes a total of 15 noise, blur, weather, and digital corruption types that are applied with 5 different intensity levels (to yield 50k images per corrupted test set split).
 Note that these types of corruptions are not part of the AugMix perturbation family, and therefore not seen during training, in any form.\looseness=-1